gilnam74/vex-sneppet/Python-for-artists.md

 import hou

 # Get scene root node
-OBJ = hou.node('/obj/')
+sceneRoot = hou.node('/obj/')
 # Create empty "MY_GEO" geometry node in scene root
-OBJ.createNode('geo', 'MY_GEO', run_init_scripts=False)
+sceneRoot.createNode('geo', 'MY_GEO', run_init_scripts=False)
 ```

 Run the code and get empty geometry node named `MY_GEO`.
 Great, the code is working and produce the result we aimed to achieve!
 If it was a real task from the production experience we could stop at this point and just use this code when we need to create "MY_GEO" geometry node.
-But since we are building a `GeoCreator` Shelf Tool with UI we will need some more work to make it done. **Delete** "MY_GEO" node.
+But since we are building a `GeoCreator` Shelf Tool with UI we will need some more work to make it done.

 Let's use another naming option, rename object after creation.
 To create a Python object we just need to store the result of createNode() command as a variable.
 Then you can use this object to apply `setName()` command: